Meet Warren Butler - Head teacher at West Moreton Anglican College

 10) This also spreads staff through the whole group in case there are any issues

 11) Carry a colour copy of the details page of all passports and keep a second copy with the school administration just in case

 12) Ensure all students have mobile phone contact on the trip and have a staff member’s number in case of emergency.
 I organize my students to each bring an unlocked mobile and buy a pre-paid sim card for approx. $NZ30 to use for the week, staff included.
 A record of all numbers is made and all students are given their group leader’s number to contact if needed

 13) A duty roster is drawn up so a staff member is on duty in the base building during ski times.
 This gives the students a point of contact each day.
 The duty person also regularly checks the medical centre for injured students

 14) The medical centres on the mountains are given the school’s name and the duty person’s contact number in case of student injury

 15) Each student and parent is given a travel booklet with all trip details included at the parent meeting

 Educating Adventures specialises in international school group travel, we dedicate our time to ensure your school is supported the whole journey.
-Our experienced operations team have the planning tools to put together a educational school trip that suits your school’s travel requirements.
+Our experienced operations team have the planning tools to put together an educational school trip that suits your school’s travel requirements.
 From Skiing trips in New Zealand to cultural experiences in France, we have plenty of international tours for you to choose from.
-Get your free guide today to find out more or..
+Get your free guide today to find out more.

 Learn about our most popular school trips and our free teacher preview trip opportunities.